Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 Students from other schools must meet the primary health insurance requirement of their home institution.

 Students will be covered by MAPFRE, a private health insurance provider in Spain, while they are enrolled in the program.
 This coverage is included in the program fee and cannot be waived.
 Students will receive their MAPFRE insurance card during orientation in Valencia.
 MAPFRE provides coverage throughout Spain.
-Visit Student Health and Support Services to learn more about MAPFRE health insurance as well as medical, counseling, and disability services in Valencia.
+Visit Health, Wellness, and Support Services to learn more about MAPFRE health insurance as well as medical, counseling, and disability services in Valencia.

 Berklee’s travel insurance provider, UnitedHealthcare Global (UHCG), covers students during their travel to and from Valencia (at the beginning and end of the program) and during travel that is part of the academic program.
 There is no fee for this coverage.
 Download the UnitedHealthcare Global Welcome Kit for more information.

 For personal travel inside Spain during the program, you will be covered by MAPFRE.
 You will not be covered by UHCG.